 Just as children are at the heart of everything we do, our curriculum is at the heart of the school.
 We strongly believe children should enjoy coming to school and love learning.
 Each day should be filled with creativity and challenge, enabling children to discover their talents to become extraordinary Mathematicians, Writers, Historians, Linguists etc. We have thought carefully about what is taught, what has to be learnt and what children need to know and be able to do in order to progress and succeed.
 Equal prominence is given to developing character, creativity, self-esteem and well-being.
 We ensure all children regardless of physical or academic ability have equal opportunities to participate in everything that we offer.
 This includes the physical environment which allows all pupils to have access to the facilities within the school.
 This vision for our curriculum underpins all the learning that takes place in our school.
 Our high expectations drive pupils to raise their own expectations in learning, in their social interactions and ultimately in their lives.
 We encourage independent learning and self-reflection in order to prepare our pupils for a future we cannot predict, while ensuring their academic excellence and well-being remain our highest priorities.

 What we believe (Intent)

 We strongly believe, that through our curriculum, children should feel connected to the world in which they live.
-Our Curriculum is driven by the need to prepare children for life in a forever changing (COVID -19), diverse and multicultural world as well as developing a love of lifelong learning.
-It provides a valuable foundation to embed our key values and reflect the demands of the National Curriculum.
-It is ambitious, inclusive and ensures equality of opportunity and experience.
+Our Curriculum is driven by the need to prepare children for life in a forever changing, diverse and multicultural world as well as developing a love of lifelong learning.
+It provides a valuable foundation to embed our key values and reflect the demands of the EYFS framework 2021 and of the National Curriculum 2014.
+RE is taught following The Saffron Academy Trust RE Scheme, which is based on the Essex Agreed Syllabus 2023.
+Our curriculum is ambitious, inclusive and ensures equality of opportunity and experience.
 We offer a broad and balanced curriculum that supports the development of the whole child.
 Its key elements focus on the mental and emotional health and well-being of our children (and families) so that children are ready to learn and achieve academic success.